Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 axway central get apisvc testsvc -s Environment/testenv
 ```

-The following are examples on how to use the get command to fetch the i18 information for a resource using the --language argument:
+The following example shows how to use the get command to fetch the i18 information for a resource using the --language argument:

 ```bash
 # To get a product with name "test-product" with all the available language translations in JSON format
 axway central get products test-product --language="*" -o json
 ```

 The sample output for the 'get' command with '--language="*"' argument is as follows:

 ```json